Places of worship in Bengaluru: Masjid-E-Khadria

 Masjid E Khadria next to the Cantonment Railway station.

-Masjid-e-Khadriya is a very beautiful mosque in the heart of Bangalore city designed by Renowned Architect Sajjad Ali Khan in the southern state of Karnataka in India.
+Masjid-e-Khadriya is a mosque in the heart of Bangalore city designed by Renowned Architect Sajjad Ali Khan in the southern state of Karnataka in India.
 It is situated on Millers Road in the city inside an Eidgah ground.
 The mosque is very close to the Bangalore Cantonment Railway station, The Eidgah ground where this mosque is housed is called Quddus Sahib Eidgah.

 Masjid-e-Khadriya is made using Islamic architecture with geometric patterns and surrounded by gardens with fountains.
 One can see pointed arches and onion shaped domes with a grand arch in the opening gate of this masjid.
 This grand arch is rectangular in shape and adorned with calligraphy.
 On All 4 sides at the end of the masjid are high minars.
 Beautiful landscaping has been done on broad pathways that start from the grand arch leading up to the complex.

 The prayer hall has a capacity of 2125 people who can offer prayers at the same time.
 There are three doors each being 16 feet wide in this hall on northern, southern, and eastern sides.
 There is capacity of 1980 musallis on the first floor also.
 There are three staircases, 2 on the eastern side and one on the southern side to allow for easy movement of the people.

 The mosque is located at a distance of 5.5 km from Majestic (Bangalore city bus stand) and Bangalore City Railway Station.